 “Didn’t you hear a sense of urgency in the captain’s voice?” he looked down at the floor as he walked down the hall with a respectable distance from Rachel.
 He whispered.
 “God, why can’t I shake the thought that something really bad happened?”

 “What did you say?”
 Rachel asked as she looked to Richard.
 “Something bad?”

 “How do you know this?
 We haven’t even been briefed yet.”
-Rachel asked as she looked to Hoshi.
+Rachel asked as she looked to Triara.

 “I just got a message from my government, they already know.
 They told me in an encrypted email.”

-“Ok,” Both of them put a hand on either of Hoshi’s shoulders as she leaned against the bulkhead.
+“Ok,” Both of them put a hand on either of Triara’s shoulders as she leaned against the bulkhead.
 “What’s going on?”
-Richard shook Hoshi, “Damn it Hoshi, what’s going on!?”
+Richard shook Triara, “Damn it, Triara, what’s going on!?”

-“A terrorist attack happened on Earth, Mars, and several other colonies.
+“A terrorist attack happened on Terra, Mars, and several other colonies.
 Multiple targets.
 That’s all I know right now.
 Even my government doesn’t know all of the details yet.
-As far as we can tell even the Zaltaen ambassador to Earth is dead.”
+As far as we can tell even the Zaltaen ambassador to Terra is dead.”